 The Yanktonai, or the Yankton, also known as the Western Dakota "Middle Sioux" were Native American people originally from the Mississippi Region, which during the 18th century, resided along the Minnesota River area.

-By 1860, the Yanton tribe had given up millions of acres to the U.S. government and moved on its present day reservations in South Dakota.
+By 1860, the Yankton tribe had given up millions of acres to the U.S. government and moved on its present-day reservations in South Dakota.